PythonClan/pythonclan.github.io/_pages/resources.md

 ## Did we miss anything

-If you think there is more please [edit](https://github.com/PythonClan/pythonclan.github.io/edit/master/_pages/resources.md) this page and we'll review the material.
+If you think there is more please [submit and issue](https://github.com/PythonClan/pythonclan.github.io/issues/new) the page name with the changes you'd like to see and we'll review the material.